MuhBayu/larapriv/readme.md

 Simple Privileges Roles for Laravel

 ## Installation
-This package can be used in Laravel 5.4 or higher.
-If you are using an older version of Laravel, take a look at the v1 branch of this package.
+This package can be used in Laravel 5.7 or higher.

 You can install the package via composer: